-Few of the main benefits of Green computing
+Few of the main benefits of green computing include;

-Our objectives and contribution to green computing are concentrated, but not limited, on;
+Our objectives and contribution to green computing are concentrated, but not limited, to;

 We are in a continuous endeavor to minimize the electricity consumption of technological devices and their accompanying assets.
 Which directly is translated into lower carbon dioxide emissions.

 Going green isn't just for the industry but also for the individuals.